The Soul-making School

 — Marion Woodman

-💌 “My whole life I have been searching for this level of holding, mirroring and containment.
-I am eternally grateful to myself for trusting my intuition and leaping into this sacred lineage with Sil.”
+💌 “My whole life I have been searching for the level of holding, mirroring and containment present in this program and this teaching team.”

 A LETTER FOR YOU: